 Changes in the movement of a star towards and away from Earth can be detected using the Doppler effect.

 There are other methods such as optical detection which involves observing a star but cancelling out different wavelengths of light to observe it.
 There is also gravitational lensing which uses the bending of light by gravity around stars to detect planets in that direction.

 Did you know?

-Scientists think that only certain parts of galaxies are capable of making stars capable of nuturing planets.
+Scientists think that only certain parts of galaxies are capable of making stars capable of nurturing planets.

 - Describe different methods used to detect exoplanets

-- Why are sceintists interested in discovering Earth-like planets elsewhere?
+- Why are scientists interested in discovering Earth-like planets elsewhere?